 Based on the tourism score, the best time of year to visit Nevada for warm-weather activities is from mid May to early October.

-The hot season lasts for 3.5 months, from June 2 to September 16, with an average daily high temperature above 81°F. The hottest day of the year is July 24, with an average high of 90°F and low of 71°F.
+The hot season lasts for 3.5 months, from June 2 to September 16, with an average daily high temperature above 81°F. The hottest month of the year in Nevada is July, with an average high of 90°F and low of 71°F.

-The cold season lasts for 2.9 months, from November 27 to February 25, with an average daily high temperature below 53°F. The coldest day of the year is January 22, with an average low of 27°F and high of 44°F.
+The cold season lasts for 2.9 months, from November 27 to February 25, with an average daily high temperature below 53°F. The coldest month of the year in Nevada is January, with an average low of 27°F and high of 44°F.